v2fly/v2fly-github-io/docs/en_US/config/protocols/socks.md

 * Name: `socks`
 * Type: Inbound / Outbound

-Socks is an inbound/outbound protocol.
-It is an unencrypted traffic tunnel protocol.
+SOCKS is an inbound/outbound protocol.
+It is an unencrypted traffic tunnel protocol, useful for communications and proxy usage on local services.
 This is a standard SOCKS protocol implementation, compatible with [SOCKS 4](http://ftp.icm.edu.pl/packages/socks/socks4/SOCKS4.protocol), SOCKS 4a, and [SOCKS 5](http://ftp.icm.edu.pl/packages/socks/socks4/SOCKS4.protocol).

-Socks configuration is divided into two parts, `InboundConfigurationObject` and `OutboundConfigurationObject`, corresponding to the `settings` element in the inbound and outbound protocol configuration respectively.
+SOCKS configuration is divided into two parts, `InboundConfigurationObject` and `OutboundConfigurationObject`, corresponding to the `settings` element in the inbound and outbound protocol configuration respectively.

 :::warning
-If you share your Socks5 proxy with others over an insecure network, it is recommended to use a firewall.
+If you share your SOCKS5 proxy with others over an insecure network, it is recommended to use a firewall.

 Reference: [SOCKS 5 Authentication Bypassed over UDP](https://github.com/v2fly/v2fly-github-io/issues/104)
 :::